johankaito/reward-relay/CUSTOMER_STORY_001.md

 - [ ] Follow up 1 month later (did you make right choice?)
 - [ ] Share learnings with me (we'll use this to build MVP)

 **This document is your blueprint.
 Fill it out completely.
-It's the foundation of Rewardify.**
+It's the foundation of Reward Relay.**